fiskaltrust/rollout-doc/overview/services.md

 ## Signing-as-a-Service

 Where applicable, *fiskaltrust* offers dedicated **signing services** as backend for *fiskaltrust.Middleware*, providing the required receipt signature data blocks according to the relevant national regulations.
-These are subscription-based services which, typically, come in the form of leased hardware dongles ([SSCDs](https://en.wikipedia.org/wiki/Secure_signature_creation_device)) or access to SaaS platform.
+These are subscription-based services which, typically, come in the form of leased hardware dongles ([SSCDs](https://en.wikipedia.org/wiki/Secure_signature_creation_device)) or access to SaaS platforms.

 :::info Service Availability